Eric Massa

-Eric James Joseph Massa (born September 16, 1959) is a former American politician who served as a U.S. Representative for the 29th Congressional District of New York.
+Eric James Joseph Massa (born September 16, 1959) is a former American politician who served as a U.S. Representative for New York's 29th congressional district.
 A Democrat, he served in Congress from January 2009 until his resignation in March 2010.
 Massa resigned during a pending House Ethics Committee investigation into allegations of sexual misconduct.
 Massa identified his declining health and the ongoing ethics investigation as the reasons for his resignation; however, he later said that there was a conspiracy "to oust him because he had voted against overhauling health care."
 It was reported in 2017 that Congress had paid nearly $100,000 to settle the harassment claims made by two male staffers against Massa.

 Early life and career

-Eric James Joseph Massa was born in Charleston, South Carolina on September 16, 1959.
+Eric James Joseph Massa was born in Charleston, South Carolina, on September 16, 1959.
 The son of a career naval officer, Massa grew up in various locations, including Argentina and New Orleans.
-After graduating from the U.S. Naval Academy at Annapolis Massa was on active duty in the Navy for 24 years.
+After graduating from the U.S. Naval Academy at Annapolis, Massa was on active duty in the Navy for 24 years.
 He served in the Persian Gulf War and also served as aide to General Wesley Clark.
 Near the end of his Navy career, he was diagnosed with non-Hodgkin's lymphoma, from which he later recovered.

-Upon retirement from the military, Massa moved to Corning, New York to work for the Corning Glass Company in 2001.
+Upon retirement from the military, Massa moved to Corning, New York, to work for the Corning Glass Company in 2001.
 He lost his job due to downsizing and moved to Washington to work as a Republican staffer for the House Armed Services Committee in 2003.
 Massa was fired after it became known that he had written to his former boss, Democrat Wesley Clark, with advice on his presidential campaign.
 Thereafter, Massa joined the Democratic Party.
 He coordinated veterans' outreach efforts in New Hampshire and Virginia during Clark's unsuccessful 2004 presidential bid.